-It was a brilliant first job which I landed by chance.
-I had originally applied for a job at the fish and chip shop in the village and whilst they didn’t take me on they did recommend me to the Masons Arms instead (run by the fish and chip shop owners sister).
+It was a brilliant job that I landed by chance having originally applied for a job at the fish and chip shop in the village.
+Whilst they didn’t take me on they recommend me to the Masons Arms instead (run by the sister of fish and chip shop owner).

 As I look back I see the lessons that have travelled with me from this very first job have been:

-1) The power of making a good impression which leads to people wanting to help you and hence the referals
+1) The power of making a good impression which leads to people wanting to help you and hence the referrals that come our way.

 2) The importance of treating staff well and being a good worker – I went back every holiday to work there when I was in the UK and continued to until I left school.
 I loved my job as I worked for good people, they loved me because I was a good worker.